 This Western-Style Breakfast Casserole can be reheated in the microwave, in a pan or dish in the toaster oven (cover the dish or pan with foil after adding a splash of water to the dish or pan), or in a covered pan on the stovetop with a little water added to the pan to create some steam.

-- 1 cup Krusteaz Gluten-Free Buttermilk Pancake & Waffle Mix
+- 1 cup Gluten-free Pancake & Waffle Mix*

 - 1 cup milk, divided

 - 3 Tbsp + 1 tsp butter, divided (plus more for greasing the dish)

 - 1 cup shredded cheddar cheese (~3 ounces), divided

 - ½ medium bell pepper, any color, diced small

 - Salt and Pepper

 - Preheat oven to 375℉.
 Generously grease the bottom and sides of a 9×9-inch glass baking dish with butter and set aside.

 - Place a small skillet over medium heat.
 When the skillet is hot, add 1 tsp. butter and when the butter is melted, add the diced onion and bell pepper and sprinkle with salt and pepper.
 Saute, stirring occasionally, until the vegetables are tender, about 5 minutes.
 Set aside.